SynthstromAudible/DelugeFirmware/docs/community_features.md

 # Community Features
 ## 1. Introduction

-Every time a Pull Request improves the community firmware it shall note down its achievements and usage in this document.
+Every time a Pull Request improves the community firmware it shall be noted down what it accomplishes and how it is used.

+Reference the 'Community Features Menu' section at the end of this document to understand what each entry is and their 7SEG abbreviations.

 ## 2. File Compatibility Warning
 In general, we try to maintain file compatibility with the official firmware.
 However, **files (including songs, presets, etc.) that use community features may not ever load correctly on the official firmware again**.
 Make sure to back up your SD card!